evansbenj/2024_BIO722/8_genotyping_with_samtools_and_bcftools.md

 done
 ```

-Let's make some symbolic links to some recently updated software:
+Now let's make some symbolic links to some recently updated software.
+The reason we are doing is is that the newest release of samtools has some new functionality that we will use:

 ```
 ln -s /home/ben/samtools_2016/bin/samtools